thisguyisunknown/stats-preview-card/README.md

 ### Continued development

-I will improve the spacing of the elements soon.
+I will improve the spacing of the elements soon.(UPDATED)

 ## Author